RS

 The Modern Routemaster.

 The branding needed to feel quintessentially London.
-I moved away from generic map pins and instead focused on the city’s most recognisable icon: the New Routemaster bus.
+Stripping away generic transport iconography, I focused on the city’s most recognisable icon: the New Routemaster bus.

 The Icon

-Each version is themed alphabetically by London neighbourhood (v1.0 Aldgate, v2.0 Brixton, etc.), creating a localised connection with the people using the app.
+Each major release is themed alphabetically by London neighbourhood, from v1.0 Aldgate to v2.0 Brixton and so on, creating a localised connection with the people using the app.

 The Results